RitheshKumar/Fastspeech2_HS/README.md

 5. Continue to clone the repo, lfs has some error, but all the files seem to be there.
 6. install dependencies:

-### Downgrading Python to 3.8 to install PyTorch for Jetpack 5.0.5
+### Activating Python 3.8 to install PyTorch for Jetpack 5.0.5
 ```
 sudo apt-get install python3.8-dev python3.8-venv
 ```